 1.6: Diversity in Biological Psychology

-Likewise, most participants in mental health studies, such as those looking at genetic risk in psychiatric disorders, have been of European ancestry; thus it is unclear how those studies will benefit people of differing ethnicities who might have different mental health needs and respond differently to treatments (Gordon, 2018).
-Research on diverse populations is especially important considering the long-standing disparities in mental health care–individuals from racial and ethnic minority groups, those with lower socioeconomic status, and residents of rural areas, are more likely to receive lower quality mental health care (Agency for Healthcare Research and Quality, 2016).
+Likewise, most participants in mental health studies, such as those looking at genetic risk in psychiatric disorders, have been of European ancestry.
+It is unclear how those studies benefit people of differing ethnicities who may have different mental health needs and respond differently to treatments (Gordon, 2018).
+Research on diverse populations is crucial considering the long-standing disparities in mental health care—individuals from racial and ethnic minority groups, those with lower socioeconomic status, and residents of rural areas, are more likely to receive lower-quality mental health care (Agency for Healthcare Research and Quality, 2016).
 Funding agencies, including the National Institute of Mental Health (NIMH), are increasingly paying attention to the importance of including people from diverse backgrounds when developing funding mechanisms and reviewing grant proposals, which ultimately shapes the direction of the science.

-In sum, the field of biological psychology benefits from researchers and participants with different backgrounds to enrich the quality and creativity of the science, and make the findings and field more relevant and applicable for all.
+In sum, biological psychology benefits from researchers and participants with different backgrounds to enrich the quality and creativity of the science, and make the findings and field more relevant and applicable for all.

 License